MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 See the [AI response generation training, model, and usage notes](#ai-response-generation-training-model-and-usage-notes) for more information on how the AI is trained to avoid generating malicious and offensive responses.

 The URL you specify should host the content you want the bot to generate answers from; it should not be the URL for a search engine:
 -  Using *<span>bing</span>.com* or other search engines in the URL won't provide useful responses.

-The following table summarizes sources your bot can use to gather information.
+### Source authentication

+In addition to type and structure of a url, you will also need to consider authentication for your sources (should there be any).
+For example, you may choose an internal SharePoint site or OneNote to boost your bot's conversations.

 ## Test your bot's boosted conversational reach